 A start has been made on the scratch-built station and waiting shelter, the latter is finished and the bases for the main station walls cut-out.

-Originally a Midland Size 2 station was planned, but it is now going to be the smaller Size 3; partly because window & barge board frets are available for this size, but not for the larger one.
+Originally a Midland Size 2 station was planned, but some excellent brass window & barge board frets are available for the smaller station size, but not for the larger one.
 Also this is probably a better fit for the size of the town.